-Parallax scrolling works as a unique method in web design where the movement of background images across the web page is slower than the foreground images, and as a result, creates an illusion of depth within a two-dimensional scene.
+Parallax scrolling is a unique method in web design where the movement of background images across the web page is slower than the foreground images, and as a result, creates an illusion of depth within a 2-D scene.

 Nevertheless, over the years, there has been a great transformation, and without any doubt, scrolling style has become our culture as well as something we are used to.
 Also, Google considers sites with longer session duration as a favorite; something which can be achieved through the provision of engaging content.

 - Attract action to forms or CTAs